Syntomic cohomology and real topological cyclic homology: Introduction

 To utilize real trace methods, the computations of real topological Hochschild homology are also desired.
 We review the recent progress on this as follows.
-Dotto, Moi, Patchkoria, and Reeh \cite[Theorem 5.15]{DMPR21} compute $\THR(\F_p)$, which refines B\"okstedt's computation of $\THH(\F_p)$.
-Dotto, Moi, and Patchkoria \cite[Theorem D, Proposition 4.2, Remark 5.14]{DMP} compute $\THR(k)$ and $\TCR(k)$ for every perfect field $k$ (as observed in \cite[Proposition 6.26]{QS22}, a similar argument can be used to compute $\THR(k)$ for every perfect $\F_p$-algebra $k$).
-Quigley and Shah \cite{QS22} introduce the notion of real cyclotomic spectra and show that $\THR$ is a real cyclotomic spectrum, which refines the results of Nikolaus-Scholze \cite[Theorem 1.4, Corollary 1.5]{NS}.
+Dotto, Moi, Patchkoria, and Reeh \cite[Theorem 5.15]{DMPR21} computed $\THR(\F_p)$, which refines B\"okstedt's computation of $\THH(\F_p)$.
+Dotto, Moi, and Patchkoria \cite[Theorem D, Proposition 4.2, Remark 5.14]{DMP} computed $\THR(k)$ and $\TCR(k)$ for every perfect field $k$ (as observed in \cite[Proposition 6.26]{QS22}, a similar argument can be used to compute $\THR(k)$ for every perfect $\F_p$-algebra $k$).
+Quigley and Shah \cite{QS22} introduced the notion of real cyclotomic spectra and show that $\THR$ is a real cyclotomic spectrum, which refines the results of Nikolaus--Scholze \cite[Theorem 1.4, Corollary 1.5]{NS}.
 Using this method, $\TCR(k)$ can be directly computed from the real cyclotomic spectrum $\THR(k)$ for every perfect algebra $k$, see \cite[Theorem F]{QS22}.

 The purpose of this article is to relate syntomic cohomology and real topological cyclic homology, which aims to take advantage of the computational aspects of syntomic cohomology to real and hermitian $K$-theories.
 More precisely, we provide the motivic filtrations on $\THR$ and its companions $\TCR^-$, $\TPR$, and $\TCR$.
 Our main result is as follows.